mahishah111/consolidationproject/README.md

 ```

-Follow the console prompts to play
+Follow the console prompts to playg